-Plate layout for NAD+ or NADH assay: St - standard, BL - blanks with indicated samples used for the blank reading, UNK - extracts from the samples with unknown metabolite concentration, PosCtr - Stabilized Positive Control.
-Use 20 μ L of Standards, Positive Control and Samples per well.
+Plate layout for NAD+ or NADH assay: St- standard, BL- blanks with indicated samples used for the blank reading, UNK- unknown samples, stabilized extracts from the samples with unknown metabolite concentration, PosCtr- stabilized Positive Control.
+Use $20~\mu L$ of standards, Positive Control and stabilized sample extracts per well.
 Sample Blanks of the first four samples are analyzed in the Master Mix without added enzyme.